tamuratak/vscode-pegjs/README.md

 - Peek References
 - Rename Symbols

+You can install this extension from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=tamuratak.vscode-pegjs).

 For syntax highlighting, you have to install one of the following extensions:
 - https://marketplace.visualstudio.com/items?itemName=futagozaryuu.pegjs-syntax
 - https://marketplace.visualstudio.com/items?itemName=SirTobi.pegjs-language